input-output-hk/essential-cardano-content/content/article/cip-1694-community-workshops.md

 Each workshop will produce a summary of outputs in the agreed format that will be collated into larger themes and topics that may warrant further discussion or consideration.
 Each host will be expected to run a post-workshop survey.

-Additionally, each host will have the opportunity to nominate a representative to deliver their workshops’ output at the final event in Edinburgh (travel costs will be covered).
+Additionally, each host will have the opportunity to nominate a representative to deliver their workshops’ output at the final event in Edinburgh (a fixed travel stipend will support travel costs).

 ### **The application process**